A complete transfer student application includes:

 Goucher generally accepts credits for courses that are taken at the 100 level or higher and can logically be placed into the Goucher curriculum.
 Students must earn a C- or higher for us to consider credit transfer.
 Examples of credits that would not transfer include those for remedial courses listed below the 100 level and courses from programs that Goucher does not offer, such as criminal justice.

-As a transfer student, you can apply for need-based financial aid.
+As a transfer student, you can apply for financial aid.
 This consists of grants, loans, and federal work-study.
-To be considered for need-based aid, we require that you submit the FAFSA and College Scholarship Service (CSS) Profile.
-Once an applicant is admitted, and we have received both forms, the Office of Financial Aid will generate a financial aid package.
+To be considered for financial aid, we recommend that you submit the FAFSA for federal and state aid consideration and the College Scholarship Service (CSS) Profile for institutional aid consideration.
+Please note that if a student only wishes to be considered for federal aid, they do not have to complete the CSS Profile.

 All transfer students with a complete application will be considered for merit scholarships of up to $15,000 per year.
 To be in strong consideration for a scholarship, an applicant should carry a cumulative college GPA of 3.0 or higher.